-His clinical training was at LDS Hospital and the University of Utah, and the Beth Israel Deaconess Medical Center.
-He also did a research fellowship at Massachusetts General Hospital & the Partners AIDS Research Center.
+Tim Lahey has degrees from Georgetown University, the Duke University School of Medicine, and Harvard Medical School.
+After clinical training at LDS Hospital, the University of Utah, and Beth Israel Deaconess Medical Center he did a research fellowship at Massachusetts General Hospital & the Partners AIDS Research Center.

 As associate professor at Dartmouth's Geisel School of Medicine, Tim sees patients with HIV and infectious diseases.
-He is Director of Education at The Dartmouth Institute for Health Policy and Clinical Practice, chair of the clinical ethics committee at Dartmouth-Hitchcock Medical Center, faculty director of the Health Professions Program at Dartmouth College, and 2015-2016 chair of the Geisel Academy of Medical Educators.
-He currently is co-investigator for the DAR-901 trial of a promising new vaccine against tuberculosis.
+He is Director of Education at The Dartmouth Institute for Health Policy and Clinical Practice, and chair of the clinical ethics committee at Dartmouth-Hitchcock Medical Center.
+Tim leads two courses and a clinical elective for medical students, and co-teaches at Dartmouth College with anthropologist Sienna Craig.
+In 2015-2016 Tim was chair of the Geisel Academy of Medical Educators.
+He is co-investigator for the DAR-901 trial of a promising new vaccine against tuberculosis.